unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-skip signature check for the specified uid when using unix sockets credentials
+``help``: skip signature check for the specified uid when using unix sockets credentials

 subscriptions-credentials-check
 *******************************